“I believe the Judiciary has

 decay make the most news.

-State or Federal Government level, no longer consider it befitting of their new
+The majority of those who have served in Government, whether at the State or Federal Government level, no longer consider it befitting of their new

-status (the new found wealth) to go back to classrooms as the culture is in
+status (the newfound wealth) to go back to classrooms, as the culture is in

 Europe and North America.

-For instance can you name one Professor (excluding Jega)
+For instance, can you name one Professor (excluding Jega)

 in Nigeria of late who, for instance, brought to bear on his job as a Minister or